dnv-opensource/farn/README.md

-# Farn: n-dimensional Case Generator
+# README
-Farn is an n-dimensional case generator.
+farn is an n-dimensional case generator.
 Although its primary design goal is to parameterize and execute simulation cases, farn is at its core largely use-case agnostic and hence supports a wide spectrum of applications.
 The name ‘farn’ is inspired by the well-known Barnsley fractal: https://en.wikipedia.org/wiki/Barnsley_fern​.
 Farn consists of Python packages that can be invoked by own Python code and command line scripts for core functions.​ Farn can